 To make the best decision, you first must understand the different types of loans.
 Once you understand the loans, it’s easier to decide which loan is best suited for you.
 We’ll address the various options below.

-There is some foundational terminology worth reviewing that will set the stage to properly understand all the different types of loans.
-These terms include:
+There is some foundational terminology worth reviewing that will set the stage to properly understand the different types of loans.

 Government Insured Mortgages

 A government insured mortgage is a mortgage loan the government insures or guarantees with the private mortgage lender.
 This means the mortgage lender is insured against any risk of the borrower defaulting on the loan.
 If the borrower defaults on the loan, the government will step in and pay the mortgage lender.

 Therefore, private lenders are more inclined to issue loans that are backed by the government, as they are insured against any risk of financial loss.
 Government insured mortgages make owning a home more reachable and realistic for millions of Americans.

 There are 3 types of government issued mortgages, which we’ll explain in the different home loan options sections.

 A mortgage interest rate is the rate or ‘fee’ a lender charges you for borrowing their money.
 When you pay back your mortgage, you must pay back the loan amount, also known as the principal balance, and an additional amount determined by the interest rate.

 The interest rate fee is paid throughout the duration of the loan, and is controlled by various economic and government conditions